-- 4. Candidates, before presenting themselves for the First examination, are required to furnish certificates of having attended courses of instruction in accordance with the Regulations of the University and to have passed the Matriculation examination or obtained exemption there - 5.
+- 4. Candidates, before presenting themselves for the First examination, are required to furnish certificates of having attended courses of instruction in accordance with the Regulations of the University and to have passed the Matriculation examination or obtained exemption therefrom. - 5.
 The names of candidates who have satisfied the Examiners in any Part of the First examination shall be published in alphabetical order.

-Regulations Candidates for the First examination are required to furnish certificates of having attended approved courses of instruction at the University or at an institution recognised for this purpose by the University; or of having attended, at some other institution, courses of instruction which shall be accepted by the University as equivalent.
+Candidates for the First examination are required to Regulation. furnish certificates of having attended approved courses of instruction at the University or at an institution recognised for this purpose by the University; or of having attended, at some other institution, courses of instruction which shall be accepted by the University as equivalent.

-The courses of instruction for students who have passed in Physics and Chemistry in the Matriculation examination, shall be as follows:-
+The courses of instruction shall be as follows:-

-(a) During the first year:-

-Inorganic Chemistry: lectures and laboratory work: at least six months.

-2. Physics: lectures and laboratory work: at least six months.

-Zoology: lectures and laboratory work: at least one year.

-Botany: lectures and laboratory work: at least one term.
+- (a) During the first year:- - 1.
+Inorganic Chemistry: lectures and laboratory work: at least two terms. - 2.
+Physics: lectures and laboratory work: at least two terms. - 3.
+Organic and Physical Chemistry: lectures and laboratory work: at least two terms. - 4.
+Botany: lectures and laboratory work: least two terms.

-These students will, in addition, commence attendance during the third term on the courses in Anatomy and Physiology.
+Students will, in addition, commence attendance during the third term on the courses in Anatomy and Physiology.

-(b) During the second year:-

-Organic Chemistry: lectures and laboratory work: at least six months.
+- (b) During the second year:- - 5.
+Zoology: lectures and laboratory work: at least two terms.

-The examination (Part I) in Physics and Inorganic Chemistry will normally be held in March and the examination (Part II) in Zoology and Botany in June.
+The examination (Part I) in Physics and Inorganic Chemistry will normally be held in March and the examinations (Parts II and III) in Organic and Physical Chemistry and in Botany in June.